A Day at Camp

 And so much more!

 Special Activities: The last day of camp, campers can participate in one of the special activities here.
 Maybe you'll go on a train ride, ride the zip line, or watch a show in the planetarium!
 Plus, every cabin puts on a skit at our outdoor theater for the rest of camp to enjoy.

-Unstructured Time: Play games in our rec room or talk with friends, enjoy a delicious freshly-made milkshake, or make your own craft to take home from camp.
+Unstructured Time: Play games in our rec room or talk with friends, enjoy a delicious snack, or make your own craft to take home from camp.
 This a great time for campers to choose what part of camp they love best, while still under caring supervision.

 Campouts: Each camp includes some type of outdoor adventure.
 Some campers make tin-foil dinners at a campfire, while others work together to cook "hobo breakfast"!
 The campout at our original camp cabins is another special memory-making adventure.